Engineering Principles

 The code is not the product.
 The solution is.

 Messy code is not always a sign of bad decisions.
 Sometimes it was the right call at the time.
-I refactor when it starts slowing people down, not because the code bothers me aesthetically, but when the gain is real.
+Refactoring comes when you start working as people, not because the code is aesthetically displeasing, but when the gain is real.

 How I decide

 The code outlasts the reasoning behind it.
-Without context, whoever comes next fills in the gaps with assumptions.
+Without context, all that's left is speculation for those who come after.
 Documented tradeoffs are the only thing that closes that gap.

 How I start